harveymcintosh/v4/content/jobs/Dutton/index.md

 ---

 - Write insightful, research-based reports to inform campaign strategy for upcoming elections
-- Work with constituents to direct and resolve enquiries independently and efficiently
+- Work with constituents to direct and resolve enquiries independently and efficiently on behalf of the local Federal Member and Minister for Defence
 - Communicate effectively in multiple ways, including incoming and outgoing calls, email, and in-person